Frequently Asked Questions about incorporating

 Do you have to have a bank account in Nevada?

 You dont need a Nevada bank account and you also dont need to operate your business in Nevada.
 We work for many international clients who are using Nevada corporations for doing business in other countries.
 You are free to do business and open a bank account in any state or country in the world.
 If you need bank account in Nevada please visit this page for more info.
 We will give you personal contacts to banks we work with.
 You will be able to open bank account over the phone or fax.
 It is very easy process

 We have great personal contacts in several banks for business accounts and loans.
 We will provide them to you once you incorporate.

 What else do I have to pay after the set up fee and for what?
 Are there any other costs involved?

 Every company in Nevada is required to file the form called “Initial List of officers and directors (or Initial List of Members or Managers)”.
-The fee for the first and following years is $125.
-The $125 fee is not included in incorporation fee.
+Initial/Annual list for Corporations (INC) and Limited Liability Company (LLC) is $150.
 We always mail the form together with the incorporation paperwork.
 If you didn’t receive it, please call our office or visit website with Initial list forms.

 We charge only $10 to file the list for you.
 Order here.